 Absolutely.
 My kids live in a bubble, and they never hear about or bring up those topics.
 Maybe some homeschooling parents can shelter their children from those things, but most of the homeschooled kids I know still have contact with other kids.
 They hear about all those topics and ask questions.

-If they didn’t, all we’d need to do is turn on the TV.
-A few prime time commercials should bring up plenty of uncomfortable sex and alcohol topics.
+If they didn’t hear about those things from other kids, all we’d need to do is turn on the TV.
+A few prime-time TV shows and commercials should bring up plenty of uncomfortable drugs, sex, and alcohol topics.

 7. Homeschooling parents willingly endure the stress of accepting sole responsibility for their children’s educations.